C. Rajagopalachari: Later years and death

 In 1971, Annadurai's successor M. Karunanidhi relaxed prohibition laws in Tamil Nadu due to the poor financial situation of the state.
 Rajagopalachari pleaded with him not to repeal prohibition but to no avail and as a result, the Swatantra Party withdrew its support for the state government and instead allied with the Congress (O), a breakaway faction of the Indian National Congress led by Kamaraj.

 In January 1971, a three-party anti-Congress coalition was established by the Congress (O), Jan Sangh and the Samyukta Socialist Party then on 8 January, the national executive of the Swatantra Party took the unanimous decision to join the coalition.
 The dissident parties formed an alliance called the National Democratic Front and fought against the Indian National Congress led by Indira Gandhi in the 1971 Indian general elections.
 However, the alliance fared badly.
 The Swatantra Party's tally was reduced to 8 seats from 23 in the 1967 elections.
 The decline of the Swatantra Party was also visible in the 1971 Tamil Nadu Legislative assembly elections in which it won just 19 seats down from 27 in the 1967 elections.

 By November 1972, Rajagopalachari's health had begun to decline and on 17 December the same year, a week after his 94th birthday, he was admitted to the Government Hospital, Madras suffering from uraemia, dehydration and a urinary infection.
 In the hospital, he was visited by Chief Minister M. Karunanidhi, V. R. Nedunchezhiyan, V. V. Giri, Periyar and other state and national leaders.
 Rajagopalachari's condition deteriorated in the following days as he frequently lost consciousness and he died at 5:44 pm on 25 December 1972 at the age of 94.
 His son, C. R. Narasimhan, was at his bedside at the time of his death reading him verses from a Hindu holy book.
 He was a widower for 56 years, and also outlived a son and both his sons-in-law.
+At the funeral of C. Rajagopalachari, Periyar E. V. Ramasamy, seated in his wheelchair and visibly emotional, remained until the end, reflecting the cordial personal relationship the two shared despite their ideological differences.

 On his death, condolences poured in from all corners of the country.
 Indira Gandhi, the then Prime Minister of India commented:

 Mr. Rajagopalachari was one of the makers of new India, a sincere patriot, a man whose penetrating intellect and moral sense added depth to national affairs.
 His analysis, his anticipation, his administrative acumen and his courage to steer an unpopular course if he felt the need, marked him as a statesman and made an impact on the national history at several crucial junctures.
 He had held the highest positions and lent distinction to every office.